HalimaHarisha/ENCODER8TO3DATAFLOW/README.md

 **RESULTS**

-sucessfully implemented Encoder 8 To 3 in Dataflow Modelling using verilog and validated their functionality using their functional tables
+sucessfully implemented Encoder 8 To 3 in Dataflow Modelling using verilog and validated their functionality using their functional tables.